Sanctity of Human Life Sunday Worship Resources

 The statistics from around the world are staggering, but so are those close to home.
 One in three American women and nearly one in three Canadian women will have an abortion in their lifetime.
 Abortion hurts women, but our culture seeks to normalize its practice.
-Abortion in the U.S. has deeply racist roots, but conversations in North America remain largely ignorant of these facts.

 The Church Speaks

 There are three important CRC synodical studies and statements on abortion, family planning, and life issues that may be helpful as we educate ourselves and become active in preventing abortions and nurturing life.
 Learn more about what the CRC has said about abortion.